OctaForge/libostd/README.md

 with OctaSTD ranges without utilizing `std::string_view`.
 Also, C++17 provides library features that OctaSTD would have to implement otherwise, which would lead to potentially incompatible APIs.
-C++17 also provides some nice language features (such as `if constexpr` and fold epxressions) which allow a lot of code to be written in a cleaner way.
+C++17 also provides some nice language features (such as `if constexpr` and fold expressions) which allow a lot of code to be written in a cleaner way.
 However, it is made sure that no features beyond the minimum supported compiler are necessary to use the library.